Best SpotIQ practices

 You should also set AGGREGATION on your columns.
 SpotIQ applies the default aggregations from your data when it pulls measures for analysis.

-Like any AI, some situations SpotIQ is not yet equip to handle.
+There are some use cases SpotIQ is not yet designed to handle.

 If your data contains a measure that uses a